tannerbyers/TannerSimplePortfolio/content/post/hugo-tips-and-tricks.md

 ### How do I add a javascript feature?

 You can add your JS snippet into a partial override.
-I recommend the header.html. so just copy:
+I recommend the header.html for the JS you want on every page.
+So just copy:

  {{< highlight Go>}}
  ./themes/{your theme name}/layouts/partials/header.html